 Innovation and resolve have always been our key strengths and the following milestones highlight these achievements.

 - Victorian organisation founded in 1977 by Kaarene Fitzgerald following the death of Glenn Nelson Fitzgerald on Sunday 10 July, one of 18 Victorian babies to die that July.

 - Queensland SIDS organisation founded by Michele Freemantle following the death of her and husband Morrie’s baby boy Todd in 1977.
 This event shattered the family and motivated Michele and good friend Vilma Ward to raise the funds to establish the organisation.

 - SIDA (Sudden Infant Death Association) NSW founded in 1977 by a group of parents who experienced the death of a baby from SIDS.

-- Western Australian SIDS organisation founded by a group of parents who experienced the death of a baby from SIDS in 1977
+- Western Australian SIDS organisation founded in 1977 by a group of parents who experienced the death of a baby from SIDS.

 - The Sudden Infant Death Syndrome Association of South Australia Inc formed by a group of parents in October 1977.
 Mary Zollo was founding President.
 Her commitment and drive following the death of her son Robert, helped to establish an organisation that has saved the lives of thousands of babies and funded millions of dollars in research.

 - The inaugural meeting of the Sudden Infant Death Association for ACT and Southern NSW is held in Canberra on 17 November 1978 by a group of parents whose babies had died from Sudden Infant Death Syndrome.
 Its aim is to provide support for all families who suffer the death of a baby through SIDS.
 On 24 September 1979 the Association becomes an incorporated body and is now known as the Sudden Infant Death Association for the ACT and Southern Districts Incorporated.